ast-grep/ast-grep.github.io/website/reference/yaml.md

 Main message highlighting why this rule fired.
 It should be single line and concise, but specific enough to be understood without additional context.

+It can reference meta-variables that appeared in the rule.

 Example:
 ```yaml